Jennifer-JY/bookstore/README.md

 - Add books to your cart and complete checkout using Stripe.
   To test Stripe checkout, use card number 4242 4242 4242 4242, expiry 04/29, CVC 424, and ZIP code 4242 — all values are repeating 42s.

+- Click the user icon to view past completed orders.

 ## 🛠️ Tech Stack

 This project is built using: